The front cover of a book titled, 'TAKEAWAY', with a mum and her young daughter stood infront of a shop as the front image

 Angela Hui & Candice Chung

-Join authors Angela Hui (Takeaway) and Candice Chung (Chinese Parents Don’t Say I Love You) for a conversation exploring the deep ties between food, memory, and identity.
+Authors Angela Hui (Takeaway) and Candice Chung (Chinese Parents Don’t Say I Love You) held a conversation that explored the deep ties between food, memory, and identity.

-Hui reflects on growing up in a Chinese takeaway in rural Wales, while Chung explores reconnect-ing with her estranged parents through shared meals.
-Both memoirs reveal how food becomes a powerful language of love, heritage, and belonging – especially in families shaped by migration and silence.
+Hui reflected on growing up in a Chinese takeaway in rural Wales, while Chung explored reconnecting with her estranged parents through shared meals.
+Both memoirs revealed how food becomes a powerful language of love, heritage, and belonging – especially in families shaped by migration and silence.

-This event offers a moving exploration of how what we eat, cook, and share can tell the stories we struggle to say aloud.
+This event offered a moving exploration of how what we eat, cook, and share can tell the stories we struggle to say aloud.

 About the Big Tasty Read